As the USA is threatening war with Iran again, I am republishing the only football story I´ve ever written.

 I was on my way to watch a football match between the two most evil countries in the world.
 Iran and the United States were, by chance, placed in the same group in the 1998 World Cup in France.
 I had decided to watch the match in Esfahan, Iran’s most beautiful city.

 The game promised to have enormous political significance.
 US President Clinton and Foreign Secretary Madeleine Albright both made fluffy statements about American ties with Iran improving, almost 20 years after the Islamic revolution had replaced the corrupt and murderous right-wing US-backed Shah with an orthodox Islamic state not known for being particularly enlightened either.
-The RocknRoll president had even gone so far as to say, that he hoped the match would help reach rapprochement between the two countries.
-Seven years later and the Americans are rattling their depleted uranium sabers on Iran’s doorstep.
+Clinton had even gone so far as to say, that he hoped the match would help reach rapprochement between the two countries.
+Twenty-one years later and the Americans are rattling their depleted uranium sabers on Iran’s doorstep.
 But that’s another story.

-But the Iranians themselves are fine people and the country as a whole seemed to be just as civilized than, say, the USA.
+But the Iranians are great, hospitable people and the country as a whole seemed to be just as safe and open-minded than, say, the USA.
 In the cities at least, the religious pressure came from state organs, the secret Islamic police.
-No citizens ever berated me about the merits of Islam while I slowly moved towards Esfahan.
+No citizens advertised the merits of Islam while I slowly moved towards Esfahan.
 People wanted to talk football and tourism and how I could help them leave the country.

 By late afternoon, the square, usually a popular picnic spots for thousands, lay deserted.
 Football fever was gripping even the last mullah on the pitch.
 Iran has some football history.
 The Persians reached their first FIFA World Cup as the sole representative from Asia at Argentina in 1978, when they drew Scotland 1-1 in between losses to finalists Holland and powerful Peru.
 Twenty years later they were back, facing the ‘Great Satan’ across the pitch in France.
 By early evening, I was slouching in a sofa in the lobby of an up-market hotel, hemmed in on both sides by the Mexicans, counting my police–induced bruises.
 Most of the hotel staff was crowded round the TV set an hour before the game had kicked off.

 In fact, no one in Iran saw the kick-off, because Iran’s mullahs delayed the broadcast and edited scenes showing Iranian opponents in Lyon’s Stade Gerland.
 The political undertone of this match wasn’t lost on anyone.
-While many Iranians dislike their autocratic government, they are nationalistic and perceive the US as a meddling foe, irrespective of the home-grown propaganda that rains down on them day and night.
+While many Iranians dislike their autocratic government, they love their countryand perceive the US as a meddling foe, irrespective of the home-grown propaganda that rains down on them day and night.

 Things got off to a good start.
 Prior to kick-off, each Iranian player gave his counterpart on the American team a white flower and the teams joined for an uncustomary group photo.
 By the time the game kicked off on the TV in the hotel lobby in Esfahan, the streets of the city were utterly deserted and an eerie silence had descended over this desert metropolis.
 For the hotel staff it was a white-knuckle ride from minute one.